 - Chase United Explorer Card (Two United Club One-Time Use Passes Per Year)

 Airport Lounges provide multiple benefits that we enjoy.
-First of all, the variety of free food and drink options available!
+First of all, the variety of free food and drink options available is always a great way to save money on travel.
 This is including the excellent mimosas for those early morning flights!
 Second, many of these lounges offer relaxing places to sit.
 Sometimes it even includes outdoor seating for fresh air and even a putting green for golfers out there!
 Lastly, the lounge gets us out of the hustle and bustle of the busy airport and gives us a little bit of peace while we await our flight.

 What’s your favorite lounge that you have visited?